Shankhanil006/VISION/README.md

 Use the funtion test_flowtemporal.py to predict the quality of videos with optical flow and frame difference based encoders.

 ## **Prediction**:
 Overall VISION index of videos are predicted using Quality_Estimator.py.
+Use the pre-trained model on LIVE-FB Large-Scale Social Video Quality for evaluateing VISION for any video.

 ## ** Pre-trained Models**:
 [Google Drive link](https://drive.google.com/drive/folders/1TgWrM74Yo2Fg5kDnKRQJdKvytmQwWYvG?usp=sharing)